Find A Line That Is Perpendicular

 6. Robotics:

-• Path Planning: In robotics, perpendicular lines are used to plan efficient and safe paths for robots to navigate their environment.
+• Path Planning: In robotics, perpendicular lines are used to plan efficient and safe paths for robots to deal with their environment.
 Robots often need to move at right angles to obstacles to avoid collisions.

 • Assembly: Robots used in manufacturing rely on precise movements along perpendicular axes to assemble products accurately.

 These examples illustrate the widespread importance of perpendicular lines in various fields.
-Whether it's ensuring the structural integrity of a building, creating realistic computer graphics, or planning efficient robot movements, the concept of perpendicularity plays a crucial role in achieving precision and functionality.
+Whether it's ensuring the structural integrity of a building, creating realistic computer graphics, or planning efficient robot movements, the concept of perpendicularity has a big impact in achieving precision and functionality.

 Frequently Asked Questions (FAQ)